novadclub/novadclub.github.io/en/providers.md

 Your clients are your livelihood.
 Your reputation depends on their ability to protect their customers' data.
-When you implement VSCRAM&trade;, VLockdown&trade;, and VDelete&trade;, you are stopping terrorists and criminals from destroying your business.
+When you implement VSCRAM, VLockdown, and VDelete, you are stopping terrorists and criminals from destroying your business.

 #### Implement Our Recommendations